thundercore/thundercore-localchain/README.md

     # make all

-## Start local chain
+## Start ThunderCore Local Chain

 ### Create an account
-Find a folder and run "thunderlocal account new " from shell and set a password when asked,
+Find a folder and run `thunderlocal account new` from shell and set a password when prompted,

     # thunderlocal account new --datadir ./datadir
     Your new account is locked with a password.
 Please give a password.
 Do not forget this password.